JezzerK/synthesize/README.md

 This Chrome extension is based on training protocols from *Bor et al. (2014)*, which showed that non-synesthetes can acquire synesthesia-like experiences through repeated, adaptive exposure.

+I did most of the hard parts with ChatGPT since I'm lazy, so please forgive me if the code is clunky or unconventional in some parts.
+I've also never built a chrome extension before.

 ---

 ## Features